convissor/login-security-solution/readme.txt

 1. Adjust the settings as desired.
 This plugin's settings page can be reached via a sub-menu entry under WordPress' "Settings" menu or this plugin's entry on WordPress' "Plugins" page.
-Sites using WordPress' multisite network capabilitiy will find the "Settings" and "Plugin" menus under "My Sites | Network Admin".
+Sites using WordPress' multisite network capability will find the "Settings" and "Plugin" menus under "My Sites | Network Admin".

 1. Run the "Change All Passwords" process.
 This is necessary to ensure